w3c/wai-curricula/intro.md

 * Understanding the need of incorporating people with disabilities into web development and testing
 * Acknowledging that incorporating people with disabilities also helps improve products and services for other users.
-* Getting acquainted that people with disabilities need to be treated equally and with the same degree of respect that you would treat others.

 ##### Approximate duration.